Humber Teaching NHS Foundation Trust

 Humber Teaching NHS Foundation Trust (formerly Humber NHS Foundation Trust) provides health and social care services to a population of almost 800,000 people across Hull, East Riding of Yorkshire, North Yorkshire, North Lincolnshire and North East Lincolnshire.

-The trust's services encompass both community and therapy services, community and inpatient mental health services, learning disability services, healthy lifestyle support and addictions services.
+The trust offers a range of services including community and therapy services, mental health services for both community and inpatient settings, learning disability services, healthy lifestyle support, and addiction services.

-It also includes Primary Care services, within which the trust manages eight GP Practices across their geographical patch.
+It also encompasses Primary Care services, managing eight GP practices throughout its geographical area.

 Developments

 In January 2020, the trust opened their new mental health inpatient unit in Hull, Inspire.
 The building won two Design in Mental Health Awards in August 2021.

 The trust is also the lead provider at Whitby Community Hospital, which is currently undergoing renovation, and is set to complete in Spring 2022.

 It was the first Mental Health Trust to use Lorenzo patient record systems part of the now discredited NHS Connecting for Health.